-While there are many different types of workouts for endurance athletes, today we’re going to focus on the benefits of high-intensity training, particularly sprint-style.
+There are many different types of workouts for endurance athletes.
+But today we’re going to focus on the benefits of high-intensity training, particularly sprint-style.

 Sprint-interval workouts (SITs) offer three main benefits:

 - Improved time to exhaustion (aka, improved endurance)

 - Improved time trial speed (aka, improved running economy/speed)

 “Low and slow” training has garnered a significant amount of attention in recent years as many endurance athletes have touted its benefits.
 Low-intensity, high-volume training can indeed be an effective way to train, but for athletes who are looking to improve on specific aspects of their performance or who feel they have “plateaued”, introducing SIT training can help to break through these performance ceilings.